Kids, Tweens, Teens, Adults

 Thanks in part to Gordon Cooper’s valuable input, Space Mountain has remained a favorite attraction since its interstellar debut 40 years ago.

-Catapult through the cosmos aboard a hair-raising rocket ride that races to the phantasmal far reaches of deep space—taking off September 7, 2018!
+Catapult through the cosmos aboard a hair-raising rocket ride that races to the phantasmal far reaches of deep space—through October 31, 2018!